vaishak-del/Phishing-Attack-Simulation-and-Detection-using-GoPhish/README.md

-# Phishing-Attack-Simulation-and-Detection-using-GoPhish
-A GoPhish-based phishing simulation in Kali Linux demonstrating a phishing email, fake login page, and tracking of user interaction, performed in a controlled lab for cybersecurity learning.
-Overview

 This lab demonstrates how a phishing attack works by simulating a controlled phishing campaign using GoPhish in a Kali Linux environment.
 The objective is to understand both the attacker’s methodology and the defender’s perspective in identifying phishing indicators and applying prevention techniques.

 The simulation includes: